GAP-E: Transdisciplinary Approaches to Researching Key Industry Gaps in AI and Ethics

 While our short-term aim has been to understand and highlight key industry gaps in AI and Ethics, the long-term aim is to develop transdisciplinary approaches that can contribute to resolving this problem.
-It is anticipated that lessons learned in the Energy and Smart Cities sector research we are currently undertaking will be more widely applicable with the potential to impact other sectors.
+It is anticipated that lessons learned in the various sectors we are currently undertaking research in will be more widely applicable with the potential to impact other sectors.

-EnergyREV is focused on delivering (by 2022) investable and scalable local business models which use integrated approaches to deliver cleaner, cheaper, energy services for more prosperous and resilient communities.
+EnergyREV was focused on delivering investable and scalable local business models which use integrated approaches to deliver cleaner, cheaper, energy services for more prosperous and resilient communities.

 EnergyREV's initial research collaboration focused on the UK energy sector which is undergoing a significant shift towards digitalisation.
 A transdisciplinary study was commissioned by the EnergyREV consortium, a network of universities and industrial collaborators working together to tackle the challenges around smart local energy systems.
 The research was conducted by Alison Halford and Kathryn Stamp working with Euan Morris from the University of Strathclyde.
 The aim of the study was to conceptualise ethical frameworks that can aid fair and just transitions in the digitalisation of the UK energy landscape, and the research team used qualitative methods included phenomenological framing and focus-groups to do this.
 The team identified a range of issues including confusion not only around ethics but also AI and Machine Learning (ML), interest in regulation and legislation as monitoring practices and guidance, and how the energy sector understands innovation in relation to ethics.
 Their briefing paper including recommendations “The practice of AI and ethics in energy transition futures” was published in July 2022 and is available here.